 The independent directors fulfil the independence requirements established by Art.
-147-ter of the Consolidated Finance Act and the additional requirements laid down by the Corporate Governance Code.
-Seniority details are provided in the
+147-ter of the TUF and the additional requirements laid down by the Corporate Governance Code.
+Seniority details are provided in the Summary Tables (Section 20 of this Report).

-Summary Tables.

-Non-Executive Director Bruno Soresina passed away on 6 August 2018.
-Non-Executive Director Elena Morini resigned from the Board of Directors for personal reasons on 13 September 2018.
-On 26 October 2018, following the death of Director Bruno Soresina and the resignation of Director Elena Morini, a Shareholders' General Meeting of Digital Bros S.p.A. resolved that the Company Board of Directors would have ten members - an eleven member Board had previously been approved by the General Meeting of 27 October 2017 - and appointed Paola Mignani as a Director; she later gave up the appointment on 5 June 2019 because of the number of offices held by her.
-On 8 November 2018, independent Director Guido Guetta resigned from the Board of Directors for personal reasons.
-On 6 June 2019, Paola Carrara and Susanna Pedretti were co-opted onto the Board as new independent directors thus restoring the number of Board members to ten, as approved by the Shareholders' General Meeting of 26 October 2018.
-The two new directors will remain in office until the next Shareholders' General Meeting.
+- Non-Executive Director Bruno Soresina passed away on 6 August 2018; - Non-Executive Director Elena Morini resigned from the Board of Directors for personal reasons on 13 September 2018; - On 26 October 2018, following the death of Director Bruno Soresina and the resignation of Director Elena Morini, a Shareholders' General Meeting of Digital Bros S.p.A. resolved that the Company Board of Directors would have ten members an eleven member Board had previously been approved by the General Meeting of 27 October 2017 and appointed Paola Mignani as a Director; she later gave up the appointment on 5 June 2019 because of the number of offices held by her; - On 8 November 2018, independent Director Guido Guetta resigned from the Board of Directors for personal reasons; - On 25 November 2019, a Shareholders' General Meeting of Digital Bros S.p.A. appointed Paola Carrara and Susanna Pedretti as new, independent directors, thus restoring the number of members of the Board of Directors to ten, as decided by the Shareholders' General Meeting of 26 October 2018; - On 28 February 2020, independent director Paola Carrara resigned for personal reasons; - On 5 March 2020, the Company Board of Directors co-opted Laura Soifer as a new, independent director.
+Like the rest of the Board, she will remain in office until a Shareholders' General Meeting approves the financial statements as at 30 June 2020.

-Some of the personal and professional details of each member of the Board of Directors at 30 June 2019, after the changes that occurred during the period, are provided below:
+Some of the personal and professional details of each member of the Board of Directors at 30 June 2020, after the changes that occurred during the period, are provided below: